sensiml/psoc6-template-fw/README.md

 For this demo, you need to:
 1. Download and install [ModusToolBox](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software/).
-2. Sign up and download the SensiML toolkit by following the [Getting Started](https://sensiml.com/documentation/guides/getting-started/overview.html#welcome-to-the-sensiml-toolkit) instructions .
+2. Sign up and download the SensiML toolkit by following the [Getting Started](https://sensiml.com/documentation/guides/getting-started/overview.html#welcome-to-the-sensiml-toolkit) instructions.

 ## Usage